 This seems a very bizarre thing to want to take on a plane with you but is it surprisingly a very frequently asked question to the TSA.
 The TSA replies: Live fish are allowed through security.
 The fish must be swimming in water that’s in a clear, spill-proof glass or plastic container.
 The container may be larger than 3.4 ounces and will be visually inspected at the checkpoint.

-It seems strange to want to carry such an item but one person asked the TSA this via their #asktsa twitter feed as she had just got engaged while away on vacation and this was the bottle of champagne that she and her fiancé drank to celebrate their engagement.
-It therefore had sentimental value.
-The answer was, yes, you can take an empty champagne (or wine) bottle with you in your carry on.
+It seems strange to want to carry an empty glass bottle but one person asked the TSA this via their #asktsa twitter feed as she had just got engaged while away on vacation and this was the bottle of champagne that she and her fiancé drank to celebrate their engagement.
+It, therefore, had sentimental value.
+The answer was, yes, you can take an empty champagne (or wine) bottle with you in your cabin bag.